brian32768/traccar/README.md

 I am using Traccar as an integration in Home Assistant to track the location of two smart phones.
+I usually use a MySQL database to hold the data.

 https://hub.docker.com/r/traccar/traccar

+== Configuration

-You have to set up an XML file that will be traccar.xml in the config volume.
+Set up an XML file that will contain secrets.
-I have sample copies here, you can use H2 or MySQL.
-There is a password embedded in there that you need to change for your set up.
+I have sample copies here, you can use H2 or MySQL but this project uses MySQL.
+There is a password embedded in the mysql version that you need to change for your set up.

+You also need to put the same secrets into "mysql_root_password" and "mysql_user_password" so that the MySQL container can use them.

-You edit it per instructions here: https://www.traccar.org/configuration-file/
+You edit traccar XML  per instructions here: https://www.traccar.org/configuration-file/

-I included the h2 file to allow using the default H2 database, which I know nothing about.
-I made the traccar_mysql.xml and traccar_mysql_with_passwords.xml files to use MySQL, which I actually understand.
-H2 works but hey, I use MySQL.

 == Use OpenCage Geocoder